ashleywxwx/discord-bot/README.md

 # Discord Bot

-A simple Discord bot using discord.js
+A Discord bot powered by OpenAI and discord.js

 Supports: